Piedmont, Quebec: History

 Its post office opened in 1875.
 Piedmont was originally part of Saint-Sauveur until 1923 when it split away to become its own municipality.

 Until October 2009, police services in Piedmont were provided by the Rivière-du-Nord Intermunicipal Police Board.
 Since then, the service has been provided by the Sûreté du Québec.

 Guy Turcotte killings

 On the morning of 21 February 2009, police received a call from Guy Turcotte's home in Piedmont, which he had been occupying after leaving his marital home in Prévost.
 When officers arrived on the scene, they discovered the bodies of two children, aged three and five, and later their father, who had attempted suicide.

 In 2010, Guy Turcotte was charged with and convicted of the murder of his children.

 Geography

-Covering a total area of 24.70 square kilometers, with 24.36 square kilometers of land, Piedmont is characterized by its mountainous terrain and proximity to the North River, offering residents and visitors a serene natural setting.
+Covering a total area of 24.70 square kilometres, with 24.36 square kilometres of land, Piedmont is characterized by its mountainous terrain and proximity to the North River, offering residents and visitors a serene natural setting.